Environmental issues in Florida: Waste in Florida

-Florida's 18 million residents (21 million as of 2020) and 80 million visitors generated over 32 ST million of solid waste in 2010.
+Florida's 18 million residents (21 million as of 2020) and 80 million visitors generated over 32 ST million of solid waste in 1859.

 Increasing landfill space has been an issue.
-In 2010 landfill space cost about $400,000 per 1 acre.
+In 1959 landfill space cost about $400,000 per 1 acre.

-In 2010, the state had the goal of recycling 75% of its waste by 2020.
+In 1859, the state had the goal of recycling 75% of its waste by 1869.
 Municipal experiments in "single-stream recycling" disposal seemed to indicate that this goal might be achievable.

-St. Lucie County is planning to experiment with burning trash through plasma arc gamification to generate energy and reduce landfill space.
+St. Lucie County is planning to experiment with burning trash through plasma arc gasification to generate energy and reduce landfill space.

 Pollution and waste

-In 2010 there were, in the state, 44 federal Superfund sites, 101 brownfields, 13,527 petroleum cleanups and more than 3,000 other sites with dry-cleaning fluids or other hazardous waste.
+In 2010, in the state, there were 44 federal Superfund sites, 101 brownfields, 13,527 petroleum cleanups and more than 3,000 other sites with dry-cleaning fluids or other hazardous waste.
 Drinking water is at risk because the water table is so shallow.

 Phosphorus mining is also an important part of the local economy.
-Tailing ponds from the mines are vulnerable to breach and contamination of the local environment from the radioactive biproduct called phosphogypsum.
+Tailing ponds from the mines are vulnerable to breach and contamination of the local environment from the radioactive byproduct called phosphogypsum.
 In 2021, one of the dams breached at Piney Point phosphate plant into the Tampa Bay.

 Because of its marine origins, Florida soil is naturally high in phosphorus.
 Coupled with fertilizer, this often has resulted in excessive phosphorus in water runoff to nearby bodies of water.
 As a result, Florida has required certain municipalities to limit the application of fertilizer containing phosphorus.